+The material can produce severe chemical burns following direct contact with the skin.

+Skin contact with acidic corrosives may result in pain and burns; these may be deep with distinct edges and may heal slowly with the formation of scar tissue.

-- The material can produce chemical burns following direct contactwith the skin. - Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions. - Open cuts, abraded or irritated skin should not be exposed to this material. - Skin contact with acidic corrosives may result in pain and burns; these may be deep with distinct edges and may heal slowly with the formation of scar tissue. - Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
+Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.

+• Open cuts, abraded or irritated skin should not be exposed to this material.

+■ Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.

 Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
+INHALED